-It may take several days to get your test results from the pathology lab.
+It may take several days to get your test results.
 Ask your healthcare provider when you can expect to get your results back.

 If your thyroid nodule is not cancer, you might not need any further treatment.
 Your provider may want to monitor your nodule, though, and you might need another biopsy in the future.
 In some cases, your healthcare provider may offer thyroid hormone pills.
 These can sometimes decrease the likelihood of nodules growing back.